For daily wit & wisdom, sign up for the Almanac newsletter.

-Even though the basil enjoyed an extra-long growing season this year, I am not ready for the party to end.
+Even though the basil may enjoy an extra-long growing season when warm weather sticks around, I am not ready for the party to end.
 I plan to keep my basil pots alive indoors to extend their life as long as possible!
 Here are tips on how to care for your basil indoors and keep that taste of summer (and the pesto!) going.

 The basil plants in the garden were spectacular this year.
 I think the key was growing them under light weight row covers to keep the 4-lined plant bug off them.
-It also helped to keep them warm during a cooler than normal July.
 I could peel off the cover at intervals, cut the plants back hard, and replace the covering.
 When I noticed that the plants had started to push back on the cloth and fill out the bed, I knew it was time to cut them back again.
 No bug damage and the leaves were very clean.
 Lots of pesto got tucked into our freezer this year.

 Just to make sure we had enough basil, I also planted a few in containers to have near the kitchen door.
 One of these is still going strong so it will be coming inside for the winter.